daved01/Adversarial_Examples_GANs/docs/_pages/01_State-of-the-art.md

 permalink: /state_of_the_art/
 ---

 An adversarial example is a slightly modified input that is designed to mislead a machine learning model.
 In the context of this project we focus on images as inputs.
-However, adversarial examples exists for other domains as well [1].
-To craft such malicious inputs, a clean input is used and modified in a way that the network’s loss on it increases while the confidence is kept high.
+However, adversarial examples exists for other domains as well (e.g. <a href="https://nicholas.carlini.com/code/audio_adversarial_examples">audio</a>) [1].
+To craft such deceptive inputs, a clean input is often used and modified in a way that reduces the target neural network's confidence on the correct label.
 The induced perturbations are designed to be so subtle that they are hardly perceptible to a human.
-[2] show that networks can even be fooled when presented with malicious images through cameras.

-With the adoption of neural networks in autonomous vehicles for example the existence of adversarial examples can cause serious safety concerns and has to be addressed.
-Since the discovery of their existence in 2013 [3] research has focussed on understanding their origin and how to defend against them.
+These manipulations can even occur in the physical world by modifying the appearance of an object [2].
+With the adoption of neural networks in autonomous vehicles for example the existence of adversarial examples can cause serious safety concerns such as misreading road markings or stop signs.
+Since the discovery of their existence in 2013 [3] research has focussed on understanding their origins and how to defend against them.

 ## Why adversarial examples exist
-Since the discovery that a neural net classifier can be fooled by a small modification to the input image [3], varying explanations for this phenomenon have been given.
-The first hypothesis was the highly non-linear nature of neural networks [3].
-The authors also found that adversarial examples transfer between different models.
-This property is called *transferability*.
+Since the discovery of adversarial examples [3], varying explanations for this phenomenon have been given.
+The first hypothesis was that they were caused by the highly non-linear nature of neural networks [3].
+The authors also found that adversarial examples transfer between different models called *transferability*.

-In 2015 this hypothesis was rejected.
+In 2015, this hypothesis was rejected.
 Instead, [4] suggest that the linear behaviour of networks (use of Rectified Linear Units, linear behaviour of sigmoids around 0, etc.) enables adversarial examples and introduced the *Fast Gradient Sign Method* (FGSM) to generate them.

 Since then multiple attack methods based on this assumption of the linear behaviour have been developed.
 We present some of them below.